 - Supplemental, and

 These benefits can sustain you during different stages of your claim, making it easier to cope with injury-related setbacks.

 Temporary Income Benefits (TIBs)

 You may be able to receive temporary income benefits (TIBs) if your work-related injury or illness causes you to lose all or some of your wages for more than seven (7) days.
-Temporary income benefits (TIBs) are paid out on a weekly basis.
+Workers’ compensation pays temporary income benefits (TIBs) on a weekly basis.

 You become eligible for TIBs after you miss eight (8) days from work.